Part of the 5 Star Car Title Loans chain · locations

 Visit 5 Star Car Title Loans

-5 Star Car Title Loans is best for vehicle owners with damaged credit in one of its ~18 supported states who need fast cash from $100 to $50,000 and have no lower-cost alternatives available.
+5 Star Car Title Loans is profile signals for vehicle owners with damaged credit in one of its ~18 supported states who are researching short-term cash access from $100 to $50,000 and have no lower-cost alternatives available.
 The main caveat is that the company does not disclose APR or fee information publicly, and as a title lender, interest costs are typically very high — borrowers risk losing their vehicle if they cannot repay.

 • Vehicle owners with poor or no credit who need same-day emergency cash